1,000+ Opportunities

 By targeting students in critical early grades, OSDE aims to close literacy gaps and prepare students for long-term academic success, reaffirming his commitment to student-centered education reform that delivers measurable outcomes for Oklahoma families.
 Oklahoma State Department of Education 2500 North Lincoln Boulevard Oklahoma City, Oklahoma 73105 Closed on all legal holidays

-Based on current listing details, eligibility includes: Public school districts in Oklahoma.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public school districts in Oklahoma.
+Confirm the full requirements in the official notice before applying.

 Redbud School Grants is a grant from the Oklahoma State Department of Education that funds school districts and charter schools in Oklahoma with limited local property tax revenue.
 The program provides supplemental state funding to help address equity gaps in education resources for districts below the state average in local property taxes and county-wide millage per student.
 Eligible applicants are school districts and eligible charter schools in Oklahoma that meet the funding criteria.
 Award allocations are determined by state formula.